ABOUT THE ARTIST

 Paul Donahue is an ornithologist, naturalist, bird painter and environmentalist,

 who has been working in the South and Central American rainforests since 1972,

 and in the Pantanal since 2007.
-He has spent five season as the jaguar
+He has spent five seasons as the jaguar

 biologist/naturalist for SouthWild, observing jaguars daily and taking over